Optimal model selection for density estimation of stationary data under various mixing conditions: Introduction

-where $(\xi_n)_{n\in \Z}$ are i.i.d.
-Bernoulli random variables $\mathcal{B}(1/2)$ is not $\beta$-mixing.
-This is why "weak'' mixing coefficients as $\tau$, have been introduced.
-They are easier to compute and allow to cover more examples, as the process (\ref{eq:an84}) (see \cite{DP05}, \cite{CDT08} or the book \cite{DDLLLP} for examples of weakly-mixing processes).
-In \cite{Le08}, we used a coupling result of \cite{DP05} to extend the coupling method to $\tau$-mixing data. \\ In these papers, the dimension of the models was used as a shape of the penalties, but the leading constant was built with the mixing coefficients.
-They cannot in general be computed from the data and even if they are, the theoretical upper bounds obtained are probably too pessimistic to be used by the statistician.
-The slope algorithm allows to calibrate this leading constant in an optimal way.
-It is based on the slope heuristic, introduced in \cite{BM07} and proved in \cite{BM07} for Gaussian regression, in \cite{AM08} for non-Gaussian heteroscedastic regression over histograms and in \cite{Le09} for density estimation.
-The second main result of this paper is a proof of the slope heuristic for the marginal density estimation problem with $\beta$- or $\tau$-mixing data.\\ Block-resampling penalties and the slope heuristic can be defined in a more general statistical learning framework, including the problems of classification and regression (this framework is the one of \cite{MN06}).
+In all these previous papers, the dimension of the models was used as a shape of the penalties.
+The leading constant was built with the mixing coefficients and could not in general be computed from the data.
+When it could, the theoretical upper bounds obtained are probably too pessimistic to be used by the statistician.
+We use in this paper block-resampling penalties as a shape of the penalty and a data-driven leading constant.
+The first main result of the paper is that the resulting estimator satisfies asymptotically optimal oracle inequalities.
+We propose also to optimize the choice of the leading constant in penalties using the slope algorithm.
+This procedure is based on the slope heuristic, introduced in \citet{BM07} and proved in \citet{BM07} for Gaussian regression, in \citet{AM08} for non-Gaussian heteroscedastic regression over histograms and in \citet{Le09} for density estimation.
+The second main result of this paper is a proof of the slope heuristic for the marginal density estimation problem with $\beta$- or $\tau$-mixing data.

+Block-resampling penalties and the slope heuristic can be defined in a~more general statistical learning framework, including the problems of classification and regression [see \citet{Ar08}; \citet{AM08}].
 Our results are contributions to the theoretical understanding of these generic methods.
-Up to our knowledge, they are the first ones obtained in a mixing framework.\\ The paper is organized as follows.
+Up to our knowledge, they are the first ones obtained in a mixing framework.

+The paper is organized as follows.
 Section \ref{Ch4S2} introduces the density estimation framework, the estimators, the penalties and the main assumptions.
-Sections \ref{Ch4S3} and \ref{Ch4S4} give the main results, respectively for $\tau$- and $\beta$-mixing processes.
-Section \ref{Ch4S5} gives the proofs of the main results.
-Some other proofs are available as supplementary material (\ref{suppA}).
+Sections~\ref{Ch4S3} and~\ref{Ch4S4} give the main results, respectively, for $\tau$- and $\beta$-mixing processes.
+Section~\ref{Ch4S5} gives the proofs of the main results.
+Some other proofs are available as Supplementary Material [\citet{le11}].